Home / Academics / College Counseling / What We Do Best

 Annual Case Studies Event with College Reps

-We invite up to twenty college admissions reps to visit Santa Fe Prep in April to read real applications with students and parents.
+We invite around twenty college admissions reps to visit Santa Fe Prep in April to read real applications with students and parents.
 Participants will be split into 5-6 admissions committees with 2-3 college reps per committee, guiding them through the process of evaluating “the fit” of the sample applications.
-Accepting, Denying, and Waitlisting applicants introduce students and parents to the different parts of an application, how each is weighed, and how those priorities differ among colleges and universities.
+Admitting, Denying, and Waitlisting applicants introduces students and parents to the different parts of an application, how each is weighed, and how those priorities differ among colleges and universities.